McDonnell Douglas F-4 Phantom II: XF4H-1 prototype

 On 25 July 1955, the Navy ordered two XF4H-1 test aircraft and five YF4H-1 pre-production examples.
 The Phantom made its maiden flight on 27 May 1958 with Robert C. Little at the controls.
 A hydraulic problem precluded the retraction of the landing gear, but subsequent flights went more smoothly.
 Early testing resulted in redesign of the air intakes, including the distinctive addition of 12,500 holes to "bleed off" the slow-moving boundary layer air from the surface of each intake ramp.
 Series production aircraft also featured splitter plates to divert the boundary layer away from the engine intakes.
 The aircraft was soon in competition with the XF8U-3 Crusader III.
 Due to cockpit workload, the Navy wanted a two-seat aircraft and on 17 December 1958 the F4H was declared the winner.
 Delays with the J79-GE-8 engines meant that the first production aircraft were fitted with J79-GE-2 and −2A engines, each having 16,100 lbf (71.8 kN) of afterburning thrust.
 In 1959, the Phantom began carrier suitability trials with the first complete launch-recovery cycle performed on 15 February 1960 from Independence.

 There were proposals to name the F4H "Satan" and "Mithras".
 In the end, the aircraft was given the less controversial name "Phantom II", the first "Phantom" being another McDonnell jet fighter, the FH-1 Phantom.
-The Phantom II was briefly given the designation F-110A and named "Spectre" by the USAF, but these were not officially used and the Tri-Service aircraft designation system, F-4, was adopted in September 1962.
+The Phantom II was briefly given the designation F-110A and named "Spectre" by the USAF and the Tri-Service aircraft designation system, F-4, was adopted in September 1962.